mlevison/obsidian-periodic-aggregator/README.md

 3. Click **Browse** and search for "Quarterly Review Builder"
 4. Click **Install** and then **Enable**

-## Usage

-### Creating a Quarterly Review

-1. Ensure the **Periodic Notes** plugin is installed and enabled
-2. Open Command Palette (Ctrl/Cmd + P)
-3. Type "Build Quarterly Review" and select the command
-4. Select which quarter you want to review from the list
-5. The plugin will:
-   - Scan for your Daily and Weekly notes using Periodic Notes settings
-   - Create separate temp files for Daily Notes (`quaterly_days.md`) and Weekly Notes (`quaterly_weeks.md`)
-   - Include references to the separate Daily and Weekly notes temp files

-### Configuring Settings

-1. Go to **Settings → Plugin Options → Quarterly Review Builder**
-2. Set your preferred **Temp Folder Path** (default: "temp")
-   - The folder will be created automatically if it doesn't exist
-   - Use forward slashes for nested folders (e.g., "reviews/quarterly")
-3. Configure your quarters in the settings (dates for Q1, Q2, Q3, Q4)

-## Notes Integration

-The plugin automatically:
-- Finds all Daily notes in your configured Daily notes folder
-- Finds all Weekly notes in your configured Weekly notes folder
-- Creates separate temp files for Daily (`quaterly_days.md`) and Weekly (`quaterly_weeks.md`) notes
-- Includes the full content of each note type in their respective temp files
-- Provides references to these temp files in the main quarterly review
-- Shows folder paths and date formats being used
-- Handles cases where folders don't exist or contain no notes

-### Temp Files Created

-When you run the quarterly review builder, the following files may be created in your temp folder:

-- `quaterly_days.md` - Contains all Daily notes content with headers and formatting
-- `quaterly_weeks.md` - Contains all Weekly notes content with headers and formatting
-- `Q{quarter}_{year}_Review.md` - Main quarterly review file with references to the above temp files

-The temp files are automatically overwritten each time you run the command to ensure they contain the most current data.

 ## Development

 This plugin is built using: